bahmutov/grep-tests-from-pull-requests/.github/PULL_REQUEST_TEMPLATE.md

 ## Tests to run

+Maybe we should not be running any E2E tests?

+- [x] run Cypress tests

 Please pick all tests you would like to run against this pull request

 - [ ] all tests